-Criteria Yes/ No Eligibility: Is the applicant eligible to apply for funding under the News Reporting Scheme and does the application comply with the fundamental requirements of the scheme?
-This has regard to whether: the status of the applicant complies with the requirements of the scheme; the applicant is an entity that is subject to a relevant standards/codes regime or a freelance journalist that has partnered with such an entity.
-Enhancement of public knowledge through provision of additional news reporting: Has the applicant provided confirmation that the proposed project is directly related to this theme and aims to fulfil this public interest objective?
+Criteria Yes/ No Eligibility: Is the applicant eligible to apply for funding under the Local Democracy Reporting Scheme and does the application comply with the fundamental requirements of the Scheme?
+This has regard to whether: the status of the applicant complies with the requirements of the Scheme and the funding stream; and is the applicant an entity that is subject to a relevant standards regime or a freelance journalist that has partnered with such an entity.
+Enhancement of public good through Local Democracy Reporting: Has the applicant provided confirmation that the proposed project is directly related to this theme and aims to fulfil this public interest objective?
 Is the application complete?
-Has the applicant complied with all the application guidelines and submitted all the relevant documentation?
+Has the applicant complied with all the competition guidelines and submitted all the relevant documentation?